Remote Therapeutic Monitoring (RTM) Overview & Benefits

 In 2022, CMS introduced a new category of digital health services - Remote Therapeutic Monitoring (RTM) - to complement the existing suite of Remote Patient Monitoring codes covered under Medicare.

 CMS recognizes therapeutic data as an important category of patient information that can be assessed remotely.
 RTM is designed for the management of patients using devices that collect therapeutic, non-physiologic data.
-Data around indicators such as therapy/medication adherence, therapy/medication response, and pain level can be collected and billed under the new RTM codes.
+Data around indicators such as therapy/medication adherence, therapy/medication response, and pain level can be collected and billed under RTM codes.
 Non-physiologic measures can allow a provider to determine how well a patient is responding to a medication, what social or environmental factors affect the patient’s respiratory or musculoskeletal health status, and what changes could be made to improve the patient’s health.
 This differs from RPM codes, which only can be used in conjunction with tracking physiologic data (e.g. heart rate, blood pressure and blood sugar levels) - patient status vitals important to ongoing chronic care management.
 RTM can be used for non-physiologic medical devices like those used to support medical adherence (smart pill reminder systems) and medication symptom/adverse reaction applications.
 Really any medical device that can collect data that is non-physiological can be collected and billed under RTM.

 The intent for RTM is different in scope and data gathering methodology from RPM.
 The main differences between RPM and RTM are expansion beyond internal medicine providers and tracking non-physiologic versus physiological data.
 The codes are limited to the musculoskeletal system and respiratory system, and are intended to be non-physiologic in nature with attention to therapy, adherence and response.
 The expansion beyond internal medicine providers and the addition of specialty areas, shows that providers that currently can’t bill for RPM (depending on specialty area) may be able to bill for RTM.